 Squarespace, besides being famous for its onslaught of podcast ads, is one of the most popular website builders, used by millions of people.

-Just like any other platform you would use to build websites, like Wix or Shopify, Squarespace has its own pros and cons when it comes to SEO.
+Just like any other platform you would use to build websites, like Wix or Shopify, Squarespace has its pros and cons when it comes to SEO.

 Squarespace used to be known for being unfriendly to SEO, but things have changed because of some of the new features they have added.
-Squarespace has actually done a great job of helping you out in the SEO department.
+Squarespace has done a great job of helping you out in the SEO department.